 Wicklow has a very high population of children and young people.
 Many families in Wicklow are experiencing increasing levels of disadvantage despite some economic improvements.
 Statutory, Voluntary and Community organisations and agencies working with children, young people and families across the county are working hard to meet increasing demands with limited resources.
 A number of interagency initiatives are in evidence in the county.

-Wicklow CYPSC is now implementing its second three year plan 2016-18 and so far we have overseen a number of positive developments such as:
+Wicklow CYPSC is now planning for the development of its third three year plan 2020-2022 and so far we have overseen a number of positive developments such as: